ThePirateCowboy/ThePirateCowboy/README.md

 - 👋 Hi, I’m Ben Harding
-- 👀 I’m interested in making games with creative people that move their audience.
+- 👀 I’m interested in making games that move their audience with creative people.
 - 🌱 I’m currently learning more project management in the game development space.
-- 💞️ I’m looking to collaborate on a 2D Platformer project in development "Rambo The Cat"
+- 💞️ I’m looking to collaborate on a 2D metroidvania project in development "Rambo The Cat"
-- 📫 You can reach me through ben@nosixtyseven.com
+- 📫 You can reach me through ben@sixtyseven.studio
 - "Rambo The Cat: Coming soon..."

 <!---